Cutting your energy bills

 Energy monitors give a real-time estimate of how much energy you're using.
 They aren't actually energy-saving products in themselves, but having a visual reminder of how much energy you're using can help you reduce your energy consumption.
 Energy monitors start at around £25, so they're a fairly low-cost way to keep an eye on your energy use.

 Smart meters are an alternative to traditional gas and electricity meters.
 They measure your exact energy consumption and send all the information back to your gas or electricity supplier - so no more estimated bills.
-The government wants every home to have a smart meter by 2020, and plans to start officially rolling this out from 2016.
-However, some energy suppliers have already started installing smart meters in their customers' homes.
+The government wants every home to have a smart meter by 2020, and some energy companies have started installing them in customers' homes.

 Smart thermostats - such as Nest, Hive and Evohome - allow you to program your heating using a wireless controller, your PC or smartphone.
 As well as closely monitoring how much energy you use and giving you absolute control as to when your heating will turn on and off, some models claim to learn your routine so that they can intuitively fire up the heating at the times you most need it.